-Clark University offers an online Master of Science in Professional Communication through its School of Professional Studies.
+Clark University offers an online Master of Science (M.S.) in Communication through its School of Professional Studies.
 The program is entirely online, without any required visits to campus, and utilizes the Moodle learning management system to facilitate online course delivery.
 Through Moodle, students can access their class materials and syllabi, submit assignments, communicate with instructors, and participate in class discussions with other students.

 Clark University is accredited by the New England Commission of Higher Education (NECHE).

 Specializations/Concentrations: Focus on Leadership, Marketing, and Public Relations

 Structure: Online program with no required campus visits

 Instruction Methods: Program uses asynchronous instruction